Hudson Bay Capital Management LP Sells 130,818 Shares of Axalta Coating Systems Ltd. (NYSE:AXTA)

-Hudson Bay Capital Management LP cut its holdings in Axalta Coating Systems Ltd. (NYSE:AXTA) by 42.9% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 174,182 shares of the specialty chemicals company’s stock after selling 130,818 shares during the period.
-Hudson Bay Capital Management LP owned about 0.07% of Axalta Coating Systems worth $4,973,000 at the end of the most recent reporting period.
+Hudson Bay Capital Management LP reduced its stake in Axalta Coating Systems Ltd. (NYSE:AXTA) by 42.9% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 174,182 shares of the specialty chemicals company’s stock after selling 130,818 shares during the period.
+Hudson Bay Capital Management LP owned 0.07% of Axalta Coating Systems worth $4,973,000 at the end of the most recent reporting period.

-Other institutional investors have also bought and sold shares of the company.
-Capital Asset Advisory Services LLC bought a new position in Axalta Coating Systems during the 4th quarter valued at about $27,000.
-Ellevest Inc. grew its holdings in Axalta Coating Systems by 1,010.2% during the 4th quarter.
-Ellevest Inc. now owns 2,387 shares of the specialty chemicals company’s stock valued at $68,000 after purchasing an additional 2,172 shares during the last quarter.
-Globeflex Capital L P bought a new position in Axalta Coating Systems during the 4th quarter valued at about $83,000.
-RMR Wealth Builders bought a new position in Axalta Coating Systems during the 4th quarter valued at about $171,000.
-Finally, Walleye Capital LLC bought a new position in Axalta Coating Systems during the 4th quarter valued at about $200,000.
-Hedge funds and other institutional investors own 91.56% of the company’s stock.
+A number of other hedge funds also recently modified their holdings of AXTA.
+First Trust Advisors LP bought a new position in Axalta Coating Systems in the 1st quarter worth about $278,000.
+Amundi Pioneer Asset Management Inc. grew its stake in Axalta Coating Systems by 6.6% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 127,994 shares of the specialty chemicals company’s stock worth $3,227,000 after acquiring an additional 7,962 shares in the last quarter.
+LPL Financial LLC grew its stake in Axalta Coating Systems by 2.1% in the 3rd quarter.
+LPL Financial LLC now owns 27,309 shares of the specialty chemicals company’s stock worth $605,000 after acquiring an additional 549 shares in the last quarter.
+Great West Life Assurance Co.
+Can grew its stake in Axalta Coating Systems by 8.3% in the 3rd quarter.
+Great West Life Assurance Co.
+Can now owns 151,883 shares of the specialty chemicals company’s stock worth $3,294,000 after acquiring an additional 11,598 shares in the last quarter.
+Finally, Guggenheim Capital LLC grew its stake in Axalta Coating Systems by 29.5% in the 3rd quarter.
+Guggenheim Capital LLC now owns 17,032 shares of the specialty chemicals company’s stock worth $378,000 after acquiring an additional 3,880 shares in the last quarter.
+Institutional investors and hedge funds own 91.56% of the company’s stock.

-Several equities analysts recently commented on the stock.
-Zacks Investment Research upgraded shares of Axalta Coating Systems from a “sell” rating to a “hold” rating in a report on Monday, February 22nd.
-Credit Suisse Group restated an “outperform” rating and issued a $35.00 target price on shares of Axalta Coating Systems in a research note on Monday, March 22nd.
-Morgan Stanley upped their target price on shares of Axalta Coating Systems from $27.00 to $32.00 and gave the stock an “equal weight” rating in a research note on Monday, December 14th.
-Finally, Wells Fargo & Company upped their target price on shares of Axalta Coating Systems from $29.00 to $33.00 and gave the stock an “equal weight” rating in a research note on Thursday, February 25th.
-Three research analysts have rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Several equities research analysts have recently weighed in on the stock.
+Zacks Investment Research raised shares of Axalta Coating Systems from a “sell” rating to a “hold” rating in a research report on Monday, February 22nd.
+Morgan Stanley upped their price target on shares of Axalta Coating Systems from $27.00 to $32.00 and gave the stock an “equal weight” rating in a research report on Monday, December 14th.
+Wells Fargo & Company upped their price target on shares of Axalta Coating Systems from $29.00 to $33.00 and gave the stock an “equal weight” rating in a research report on Thursday, February 25th.
+Finally, Credit Suisse Group reaffirmed an “outperform” rating and issued a $35.00 price target on shares of Axalta Coating Systems in a research report on Monday, March 22nd.
+Three equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
 The stock currently has a consensus rating of “Buy” and a consensus target price of $29.55.

-Axalta Coating Systems (NYSE:AXTA) last announced its quarterly earnings results on Tuesday, February 16th.
-The specialty chemicals company reported $0.58 earnings per share for the quarter, topping the consensus estimate of $0.43 by $0.15.
+Axalta Coating Systems (NYSE:AXTA) last posted its quarterly earnings results on Tuesday, February 16th.
+The specialty chemicals company reported $0.58 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.43 by $0.15.
+The business had revenue of $1.07 billion during the quarter.
 Axalta Coating Systems had a net margin of 2.49% and a return on equity of 20.51%.
-The firm had revenue of $1.07 billion during the quarter.
-Equities research analysts forecast that Axalta Coating Systems Ltd. will post 1.19 EPS for the current year.
+As a group, sell-side analysts forecast that Axalta Coating Systems Ltd. will post 1.19 earnings per share for the current year.

 Axalta Coating Systems Profile